AadityaH/Demand_Forecasting_Application/README.md

 Being a prototype , a very limited data is being displayed in this model , we can however explore it to the level desired.

+Library Used : PyCaret , PyCaret is a powerful library which has applications across TimeSeries , Classification & Regression

 Input Screen : Select the slider to decide how many days of data you want to predict.